FEMLab/focus16/README.md

 [--approx_length]: Uses a user-given genome length as opposed to using reference genome length.
 [--sraFind_path]: Path to pre-downloaded sraFind-All-biosample-with-SRA-hits.txt file.
 [--prokaryotes]: Path to pre-downloaded prokaryotes.txt file.
-[--get_all]: If one SRA has two accessions, downloads both.
+[--get_all]: If one SRA has two runs, downloads both.
 [--cores]: The number of cores the user would like to use for focusDB.
 Specifically, riboSeed and plentyofbugs can be optimized for thread usage.
 [--memory]: As with [--cores], RAM can be optimized for focusDB.
 [--maxcov]: The maximum read coverage for SRA assembly.
 Downsamples to this coverage if the coverage exceeds it.